-CO/M 2340 - Editing and Production (3CR)
+COMM 2340 - Editing and Production (3CR)

-(31) Evaluation, selection and preparation of news copy for publication.
+(3L) Evaluation, selection and preparation of news copy for publication.
 Practice in copy reading, proof reading, headline writing, and page layout.
 Use of photography and advertising in page layout.

-Prerequisites: CO/M 2100.
+Prerequisites: COMM 2100.

-CO/M 2355 - Introduction to Media Photography (3CR) (3L) 3 This course is designed for students to gain a general understanding of digital camera operation and the development of photojournalism and its role in a visually-oriented world.
+COMM 2355 - Intro to Media Photography (3CR)

+(3L)3 This course is designed for students to gain a general understanding of digital camera operation and the development of photojournalism and its role in a visually-oriented world.
 Students will used both film and digital cameras for their photographs and will learn how to manipulate them in Adobe Photoshop.

-CO/M 2380 - Cinema History (3CR) (3L) [E] A study of the development of film from 1895 to the present in relation to historical forces shaping the film industry in the form of artistic movements, world history, popular taste, technology, economics, and politics.
+COMM 2380 - Cinema History (3CR)

+(3L) [E] A study of the development of film from 1895 to the present in relation to historical forces shaping the film industry in the form of artistic movements, world history, popular taste, technology, economics, and politics.
 Weekly screening of historically significant films supplement readings, lectures, and discussions.

-Prerequisites: ENGL 1010 or permission of instructor.
+Prerequisites: ENGL 1010or permission of instructor.

-CO/M 2390 - Independent
+COMM 2390 - Independent Publications (1CR)

-Publications (1CR)

 (2LB) (Max.
-3CR) Students interested

-in work on the newspaper or the

-literary/art magazine will work in

-advertising, photography, records,

-circulation, editorial and or
+3CR) Students interested in work on the newspaper or the literary/art magazine will work in advertising, photography, records, circulation, editorial and or writing/editing.
+Prerequisites: Permission of the instructor.

-writing/editing.

-Prerequisites: Permission of the

-instructor.

-CO/M 2471 - Communication Internship
+COMM 2470 - Communication Internship

 (1-3CR) (Max.
 6) This course is designed for students wishing to gain work experience using communication skills.
 This is an unpaid internship.
 The student will complete 80 hours of work for 1 credit hour.
 The student will be evaluated by his/her supervisor at work as well as several visits by the instructor.
 This course may be repeated to a maximum of 6 credit hours.
+Prerequisites: Permission of instructor.

-CO/M 2475 - Independent Study (1-3CR) (Max.
+COMM 2475 - Independent Study

+(1-3CR) (Max.
 6) An opportunity for students to develop projects in their particular area of interest within the communication discipline.

-Prerequisites: CO/M 1040, consent of instructor, and completion of at least six hours of 2000 level CO/M credits.
+Prerequisites: COMM 1040, consent of instructor, and completion of at least six hours of 2000 level CO/M credits.

-CO/M 2480 - Cooperative Work Experience (1-3CR) (Max.
-6) Laboratory work consists of paid onthe-job training independently arranged and accompanied by academic instruction.
+COMM 2480 - Cooperative Work Experience

+(1-3CR) (Max.
+6) Laboratory work consists of paid on-the-job training independently arranged and accompanied by academic instruction.
 Prerequisites: Permission of instructor.